 Not so fast.

 You should receive an email from the colleges to which you applied with application portal instructions.
 It is your responsibility to check the college portal to ensure that colleges receive every required application item (letters of recommendation, transcript, SAT or ACT scores) in order to make an admissions decision.

 Contact Campus to Career Crossroads for Help

-Does this feels like a lot of work to you?
+Does this feel like a lot of work to you?
 Well, it is.

-We constantly face change in the world of college admissions, and that’s why college planning experts like Campus to Career Crossroads exist.
+We constantly face change in the world of college admissions, and that is why college planning experts like Campus to Career Crossroads exist.
 For example, a Covid essay prompt was added in the Common App for the 2020-2021 application cycle.
 This provided another opportunity for applicants to message their unique abilities and demonstrated how they preserved during a pandemic.
-I stay on top of all changes and details so you end up with a perfect, polished Common App profile each year.
+We stay on top of all changes and details so you end up with a perfect, polished Common App profile each year.

-Interested in learning more Common App additional information and tips?
+Interested in learning more Common App tips and additional information?
 Contact Campus to Career Crossroads.
-I am always happy to discuss these and other details about how to plan for college and can help you launch your successful journey.
+We are always happy to discuss these and other details about how to plan for college and can help you launch your successful journey.

 The Common Application, also called the Common App, is an online college application portal used by over 1,000 colleges and universities.
 The online application portal replaced the paper application process that your parents may have used when they applied to college.
 Upcoming seniors can create a first-year account on the Common App website and officially begin applying on August 1.

 What if a college is not in the Common App?